-corroded piece of material, part of which is inaccessible to measurements.
-This was an initial application of holomorphic extremal problems to non-destructive control [54], [57].
+the boundary.
+For instance, the ratio between the tangential and the normal currents (the so-called Robin coefficient) tells one about corrosion of the material.
+Thus, solving Problem (P) where ψ is chosen to be the response of some uncorroded piece with identical shape yields non destructive testing of a potentially corroded piece of material, part of which is inaccessible to measurements.
+This was an initial application of holomorphic extremal problems to non-destructive control [56], [59].

 Another application by the team deals with non-constant conductivity over a doubly connected domain, the set E being now the outer boundary.
 Measuring Dirichlet-Neumann data on E, one wants to recover level lines of the solution to a conductivity equation, which is a so-called free boundary inverse problem.
 For this, given a closed curve inside the domain, we first quantify how constant the solution on this curve.
 To this effect, we state and solve an analog of Problem (P), where the constraint bears on the real part of the function on the curve (it should be close to a constant there), in a Hardy space of a conjugate Beltrami equation, of which the considered conductivity equation is the compatibility condition (just like the Laplace equation is the compatibility condition of the Cauchy-Riemann system).
 Subsequently, a descent algorithm on the curve leads one to improve the initial guess.
 For example, when the domain is regarded as separating the edge of a tokamak's vessel from the plasma (rotational symmetry makes this a 2-D situation), this method can be used to estimate the shape of a plasma subject to magnetic confinement.
-This was actually carried out in collaboration with CEA (French nuclear agency) and the University of Nice (JAD Lab.), to data from Tore Supra [60].
+This was actually carried out in collaboration with CEA (French nuclear agency) and the University of Nice (JAD Lab.), to data from Tore Supra [62].
 The procedure is fast because no numerical integration of the underlying PDE is needed, as an explicit basis of solutions to the conjugate Beltrami equation in terms of Bessel functions was found in this case.
-Generalizing this approach in a more systematic manner to free boundary problems of Bernoulli type, using descent algorithms based on shape-gradient for such approximation-theoretic criteria, is an interesting prospect now under study in the team...
+Generalizing this approach in a more systematic manner to free boundary problems of Bernoulli type, using descent algorithms based on shape-gradient for such approximation-theoretic criteria, is an interesting prospect to the team.

 The piece of work we just mentioned requires defining and studying Hardy spaces of the conjugate-Beltrami equation, which is an interesting topic by itself.
-For Sobolev-smooth coefficients of exponent greater than 2, they were investigated in [4], [34].
-The case of the critical exponent 2 is treated in [12], which apparently provides the first example of well-posedness for the Dirichlet problem in the non-strictly elliptic case: the conductivity may be unbounded or zero on sets of zero capacity and, accordingly, solutions need not be locally bounded.
-Exponent 2 seems also to be the key to a similar theory on general (rectifiable) domains in the plane, for exponent 2 is all one is left with in general after a conformal transformation of the domain.
+For Sobolev-smooth coefficients of exponent greater than 2, they were investigated in [5], [36].
+The case of the critical exponent 2 is treated in [31], which apparently provides the first example of well-posedness for the Dirichlet problem in the non-strictly elliptic case: the conductivity may be unbounded or zero on sets of zero capacity and, accordingly, solutions need not be locally bounded.
+More importantly perhaps, the exponent 2 is also the key to a corresponding theory on very general (still rectifiable) domains in the plane, as coefficients of pseudo-holomorphic functions obtained by conformal transformation onto a disk are merely of L^2 -class in general, even if the initial problem deals with coefficients of L^r -class for some r > 2.